khaosans/basic-chat/docs/ROADMAP.md

     CONFIDENCE --> FALLBACK
 ```

+**Diagram Narrative: Enhanced Reasoning Architecture**

+This diagram illustrates the advanced reasoning enhancements that will enable multi-model orchestration, ensemble methods, adaptive reasoning, and context awareness.
+The architecture supports intelligent model selection, response synthesis, confidence scoring, and fallback mechanisms to provide superior reasoning capabilities.
+This approach will enable the system to combine the strengths of different LLMs while maintaining reliability through comprehensive fallback strategies and confidence-based decision making.

 **Features:**
 - **Multi-Model Orchestration**: Combine strengths of different LLMs
 - **Ensemble Reasoning**: Aggregate responses from multiple models